This traditional detached cottage is situated next to the owner’s home in the charming Shropshire village of Bronygarth.

 With easy access to the watersports centres of Llangollen and Bala, and further on to the Snowdonia National Park, you are ideally placed for an adrenaline-fuelled holiday.

-However, if you fancy a more genteel pace to your holiday, visit nearby Erddig, another superb NT property, or the fabulous city of Chester with its Roman Walls and Amphitheatre, Chester Zoo, and the superb Roodee racecourse.
+However, if you fancy a more genteel pace to your holiday, visit nearby Erddig, another superb NT property, A short drive to the British Ironwork Centre, which offers a full day out with free entry, as well as events and fun for all ages, or the fabulous city of Chester with its Roman Walls and Amphitheatre, Chester Zoo, and the superb Roodee racecourse.

 A wonderful cottage for a relaxing break in beautiful countryside.